InvisibleExo/Appium-Side-Project/README.md

 This Base library, (Test_Setup, MobileBaseScreen, and BaseTest), is designed to create Appium Drivers for Android, based on any number of devices connected or active emulators.

-An example is also provided to show how this framework would test for either app or browser.
-This framework can also be specified which Test packages you wish to run.
-Test packages must extend from BaseTest in BaseTest package.
-Test Libraries must extensions from BaseScreen in MobileBaseScreen package.
+An example is also provided in the master branch to show how this framework would test for either app or browser.
+This framework can run any test package you wish to pass in.
+Your selected test package must be set as an extention of BaseTest class(BaseTest package).
+For your test library package, it must be set as an extensions of BaseScreen class(MobileBaseScreen package).

 The MobileBaseScreen package's `BaseScreen` class provides a list of functions which operate basic functions, such as swipes, go back/home or control panel from device, and opening/selecting notifications.

 The code currently supports Android devices for both app and Chrome Browser.